in03/todo-haiku/README.md

 ## Features

 - **Haiku Validation**: Tasks must be written as haikus (5-7-5 syllable pattern)
+- **Syllable Counting**: Real-time syllable counting for each line using ML via ONNX
+- **Feedback**: Serverless functions for LLM quality rating, critique, and mood.
 - **Kanban Board**: Organize tasks in a beautiful kanban board with haiku-themed statuses
 - **Local-First Architecture**: Works offline with Y.js and IndexedDB
 - **Cloud Sync**: Syncs with Supabase when online